ybadr99/leaderboard/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-> I would like to thank Leaderboard API service (https://microverse.notion.site/Leaderboard-API-service-24c0c3c116974ac49488d4eb0267ade3)
+> I would like to thank [Leaderboard API](https://microverse.notion.site/Leaderboard-API-service-24c0c3c116974ac49488d4eb0267ade3)

 <!-- LICENSE -->